 “I am to voice Disney’s first Jewish princess,” wrote Sigler, a Jewish Latina woman herself (her father is Jewish, and her mother is Cuban and converted to Judaism).

 I am so excited to voice Disney’s first Jewish princess 💁🏽♀️❤️❤️❤️ https://t.co/TISMnknDyQ

 — Jamie-Lynn Sigler (@JamieLSigler) September 17, 2019

-The show is inspired by diverse Latin cultures and folklore, so it’s no surprise that Disney wants to expand that diversity to include an all-new Jewish Latina princess in addition to representing other Latin cultures.
+Diverse Latin cultures and folklore inspire the show, so it’s no surprise that Disney wants to expand that diversity to include an all-new Jewish Latina princess and represent other Latin cultures.

 Although we don’t currently know the name of the Jewish Latina princess who Sigler will be playing, we do know when we can expect to see her on television.
-Fans of “Elena of Avalor” will get watch “a Hanukkah-themed episode, guest-starring Jamie-Lynn Sigler as a visiting princess from a Latino Jewish kingdom, airing in December.”
+“Elena of Avalor” fans will get to watch “a Hanukkah-themed episode, guest-starring Jamie-Lynn Sigler as a visiting princess from a Latino Jewish kingdom,” airing in December.”

 We don’t have an exact date, but fans of the show and Sigler should keep up with “Elena” news on social media to find out when the Hanukkah episode will premiere.

-Disney hasn’t revealed other details about Sigler’s character or the episode we’ll see her in, but we hope that she becomes a recurring character soon after she is introduced in the show.
+Disney hasn’t revealed other details about Sigler’s character or the episode we’ll see her in, but we hope she becomes a recurring character soon after she is introduced.
 There are probably plenty of young kids out there who have been waiting to see some Jewish and Jewish Latino representation in their favorite Disney shows, and this sounds like a great start.